amnmalik/PMGSY-OSM-road-integration/README.md

 ## Need
 Since there are [various issues](https://github.com/datameet/pmgsy-geosadak/issues/14) which prevent directly importing PMGSY data into OSM, road data from PMGSY can only be mapped manually or semi-automatically.
 This workflow explains one method utilising PMGSY database as a background layer along with the [MapwithAI](Mapwith.ai/) plugin on JOSM

+## Contact
+For any queries or issues, either start an issue or write to aman.malik@outlook.com

 # Pre-requesits
-Editing OSM using JOSM.
+Knowledge of editing OSM using JOSM.
 For a beginner's guide, see [here](https://learnosm.org/en/josm/)

 # Workflow
 ## I. Adding PMGSY as background layer